cashapp/blip/docs/v1.0/intro/monitors.md

 LoadMonitors func(Config) ([]ConfigMonitor, error)
 ```

-Hopefully, bilt-in features cover every use case, but if you have particular requirements (filtering out certain MySQL instances, for example), you can plug in your own code to load monitors.
+Hopefully, built-in features cover every use case, but if you have particular requirements (filtering out certain MySQL instances, for example), you can plug in your own code to load monitors.

 In addition to basic MySQL configuration&mdash;how to connect to MySQL: hostname, username, and password, and so forth&mdash;monitors have other optional features and configuration, summarized briefly in the following table.